V-YOP/krita-popup/krita_popup/refs/README.md

-docker names, i18n, menu structure...helpful for development but not necessary.
+docker names, i18n, menu structure, all actions...helpful for development but not necessary.